Bug report #8878

 I suggest to merge the two importers.

-#9 Updated by Anita Graser almost 5 years ago
+#9 Updated by Anita Graser about 5 years ago

 - Assignee set to Martin Dobias